 The total cost of treating a garden, field, or pasture depends on how big the soil’s gas tank is, the total square footage or acreage, condition of the soil, what it is deficient in and the degree of deficiency, freight for bulk quantities, your geographic location, and prices for soil amendments from your local sources.

-The cost of a soil test is $30.
+The cost of a soil test is $43.
 The cost for writing a soil Rx is $50.
+Custom amendment blending is $50.
 The cost of any additional consulting is $50 per hour.
-The cost of soil amendments can range from $0.05 per square foot to $0.32 per square foot inclusive of freight.
+Soil amendments can range from $0.03 per square foot for farm acreages where bulk pricing is available to $0.35 per square foot for home and market gardens.
+Actual cost within this range is determined by the current condition of the soil’s fertility and the size of the field or garden being treated.

 The cost of an ideal soil of optimum fertility does indeed require an investment.
 However, once the soil has been amended and brought into optimum balance, you will not have to amend in these quantities again.
 The soil will have everything needed for years to come.
 Yearly maintenance will involve the addition of Sulfur and Boron, two minerals that are readily taken up by plants and subject to some leaching.